FACEBOOK TWITTER INSTAGRAM YOUTUBE PINTEREST PINTEREST

 A unique point-and-click adventure that truly tests your moral limits.
 You play as Loretta (★★), an undervalued housewife in dustbowl America in the mid 20th century.
 Right from the very beginning, you know that she will murder her husband, but how and if she gets away with it is yet to be revealed.
 The story can branch wildly, offering up two modes of play; the easier Normal mode or the black-and-white Noir mode which leans into the psychological thriller trappings by removing any prompts or handholding.
 A single playthrough won't last longer than a film, but there's multiple movies worth or gameplay should you replay it going down different paths.
 The pixel art does ooze a foreboding charm, but the flat, single-plain gameplay style does take me out of the story somewhat.
 I'd like to see a similar concept with more focus on immersion, but this is still a minor nit-pick in an otherwise exceptional indie adventure.

 No, I'm not late to the Ratchet & Clank: Rift Apart (★★) party.
 I just don't have a PlayStation 5.
 And as a lot of its best exclusives are coming to PC eventually, I don't think I ever will have one.
 Steam started selling this game in July, and it provided everything I wanted in a game like this; bombastic combat, inventive weaponry and perfect platforming.
-It was once a game that would entice me to buy a console, but no longer.
-It seems I'm finally a proud member of the PC master race! :)
+It was once a game that would entice me to buy the console, but no longer.
+It seems I'm becoming a proud and exclusive member of the PC master race! :)

 Do you remember Gone Home?
 It was one of the first games to be dubbed a 'walking simulator' and it captured the gaming market for a while.
 What really wowed me when I first played it was how you had to piece together the visual clues yourself to get any idea of what was going on with the plot.
 Now, what if you had a quiz at the end of it to see if your deductions were correct?
 That is what Scene Investigators () offers up.
-You are given a number of crime scenes, from a basic breaking and entering to full on murder, and you are to investigate the location to answer specific questions.
-It's not all so obvious, as connections have to be made by using your brain via real-world intuition and common sense to deduce a correct answer.
+You are given a number of crime scenes, from a basic breaking and entering to full on murder, and you are to investigate the location to uncover the truth then answer specific questions to see if you're right.
+It's not all so obvious, as connections have to be made by using your brain via real-world intuition and common sense which can struggle the old noggin.
 It is here where this incredibly intriguing premise leaves me, as the means to decipher each scene isn't always that clear.
 It also doesn't tell you that some scenes are linked, meaning information gathered previously is to be called upon to answer something later on.
 If you're into such games like I am, it makes for a great if uneven time, but make sure you take specific notes on everything.
 The game won't for you.
-Being a very low budget indie game, I look forward to a more focussed and refined follow up.
+Being a very low budget indie game, I do recommend it and its concept, but I look forward to a more focussed and refined follow up.

 Sea of Thieves: Monkey Island () was the reason I got a few months of GamePass.
 It just so happened to happily coincide with some other games I was tentatively interested in such as Starfield and Lies of P so putting down a couple of quid to try it was a no-brainer.
 Me and a couple of my friends played through the stand alone campaign and while I did enjoy myself somewhat, it did cement in my mind why I don't like MMOs.
-I want to get invested with story, worldbuilding and puzzle solving which is quite hard to do when you're distracted by an ally drunkenly vomiting in your face while another jumps around to the tune of Happy Birthday.
-It's a decent enough addon but I think I would've enjoyed this more playing solo.
+I want to get invested with story, worldbuilding and puzzle solving which is quite hard to do when you're distracted by one ally drunkenly vomiting in your face while another jumps around to the tune of Happy Birthday.
+It's a decent enough addon - and I enjoyed my time with my friends - but as a game I think I would've enjoyed this more playing solo.
 A slight replacement for the real thing, if you're new to the franchise play the original point-and-click adventures instead.

 I'm not the biggest fan of Bethesda's game design which I feel can be unfocused at the expense of providing "huge worlds".
 Starfield () doesn't break the mould, being at once ambitious for the company yet surprisingly stale.
 The story isn't particularly compelling for me, especially when the similarly themed Mass Effect has taken me on three spectacular journeys.
 It also shares some mechanics with that game too, being an interplanetary RPG heavy on the gunplay.
 The expanse of the world also brings to mind No Man's Sky which, even in its early days when it was at its buggiest, handles space travel far more thrillingly.